Examples of recent questions relating to Lease Extensions in Dosthill

-• I am seeking advice as I am interested in a property that has only a 63 year lease and therefore requires a lease extension.
-Is it possible for me to talk with someone to go through my options please?
+• I am seeking advice as I am interested in a property that has only a seventy six year lease and therefore requires a lease extension.
+Can I talk with someone to go through my options please?

-• I am worried about getting a lease extension from tricky freeholder.
-Notwithstanding that the legal procedures were adhered to under the 1993 Act, the landlord still attempted to charge ground rent of £250 doubling every twenty five years of the new term.
+• We are worried about obtaining a lease extension from a difficult freeholder.
+Notwithstanding that the legal procedures were followed under the 1993 Act, the freeholder still attempted to charge ground rent of £200 doubling every twenty five years of the new lease.
 Can you assist?

 • Other Topics